 2 oz.
 (1/4 of 8-ounce package) cream cheese (or Neufchatel cheese)

 1/4 cup pecan pieces

-Scoop out centers of potatoes into bowl, leaving 1/4-inch thick shells.
+Scoop out centers of potatoes into a bowl, leaving 1/4-inch thick shells.
 Add cream cheese, milk, sugar, and cinnamon to potatoes; mash until blended.

 Spoon potato mixture into shells; top with nuts.
-Bake 8 minutes or until potatoes are heated through and nuts are toasted.
+Bake for 8 minutes or until potatoes are heated through and nuts are toasted.